Release notes for version 20

 - More HTML 5 implemented

-- Better handling of memory, resulting in smoother operation of the browser
+- Better handling of memory, resulting in smoother operation

 - More responsive user interface when the browser is busy

 - Localization of Pale Moon specific preferences and options

 (work in progress)

 - Reinstatement of the previous user interface, keeping it in

 line with version 12 (Firefox 15 has UI changes that makes the controls

 flat, monochrome and borderless, which isn't desired for Pale Moon)